choimy007/pokemon-password/README.md

 1. Clone the repository in any directory
 2. Run `python pokemon-password`
+3. Select which generations of Pokemon you want, separated by space (ex.
+1 2 3)
-3. Delete the repo after you find a satisfactory password with 'rm pokemon-password'
+4. Delete the repo after you find a satisfactory password with 'rm pokemon-password'

 ## Aside